undefined cover

 The Real Lt.
 Dan: Gary Sinise on Service and Sacrifice

 This week on Duologue, Leslie sits down with actor, humanitarian, and true American patriot Gary Sinise, best known for his role as Lt.
 Dan in Forrest Gump, to talk about his life’s mission of service.
 From his early work with Vietnam veterans to founding the Gary Sinise Foundation, Gary has dedicated decades to supporting our nation’s defenders, veterans, first responders, and their families.
 In this heartfelt conversation, he shares how his journey from Hollywood success to humanitarian leadership began, the incredible work of the Foundation, and how the legacy of his late son, Mac, continues to inspire their mission.
 Leslie and Gary also discuss the Lt.
 Dan Band, the Foundation’s Snowball Express program for Gold Star families, and the power of gratitude, purpose, and giving back.
 If you’ve ever wondered what true service looks like, this episode will remind you.
 Learn more or donate atgarysinisefoundation.org (http://garysinisefoundation.org).
 New episodes of Duologue are released every Wednesday.
 Subscribe so you never miss a new one!
-Hosted by Ausha.
+Hosted on Ausha.
 See ausha.co/privacy-policy for more information.

 56min | Published on November 12, 2025